pmean/build-website/text/08/LosingWebPages-08.md

 > each entry, so that I can remember what the relevancy was for this
 > particular entry.
 This is taking a lot of time and my resulting work
 > on the weblog has slowed considerably.
 But when I am done revising my
-> bibliographic entries, I\'m hoping that the assigning of categories
+> bibliographic entries, I'm hoping that the assigning of categories
 > and inclusion of annotations will make my bibliographic entries more
 > useful.